Local Led Kokoda

 Day 01: Arrive Port Moresby and transfer to Hotel.
 Free time to yourself.
 Expedition briefing with your Local Guide late afternoon and then off to dinner.

 Day 02: Depart Port Moresby 0700am by bus to Ower's Corner.
-At Ower's you will be introduced to your local porter/s.
+At Ower's you will be introduced to your general guides.
 Once we get to know them we will head down to Goldie River on the first leg of the expedition.
-You will be accompanied on your trek by your Local Guide and one or more porters (carriers) who will carry camp food and equipment.
+You will be accompanied on your trek by your Local Guide and one or more general guides, who will carry camp food and equipment.

 From Goldie River we head up towards Imita Ridge adjacent to the famous Golden Stairs (these no longer exist).
 From on top of Imita Ridge we head down to Vuale Creek for our first bush camp site.
 (6 hours).
 (B,L,D)